mdlavallee92/ClinicalCharacteristics/README.md

 To install `ClinicalCharacteristics`, follow these steps:

-1) clone the repository from the BI Bitbucket RWECODE.
+1) clone the repository
 2) Open the `ClinicalCharacteristics.RProj` file in the repository
 3) Navigate to the build tab in RStudio and select Install
 4) Exit out of the `ClinicalCharacteristics.RProj` session
 5) **Recommended** create a new `RProj` to test the package.
+6) Use CohortGenerator to build a cohort def in scratch

 ## Example